Checkmarx/JS-SCP/src/authentication-password-management/other-guidelines.md

   [...]

-  //Token generation
+  // Token generation
   const secret = speakeasy.generateSecret()

-  //The token the user entered - for demo purposes var userToken = "123123"
+  // The token the user entered - for demo purposes const userToken = "123123"

-  //Save the generated secret in base32 encoding. var base32secret = secret.base32;
+  // Save the generated secret in base32 encoding. const base32secret = secret.base32;

-  // Use verify() to check the token against the secret var verified = speakeasy.totp.verify({
+  // Use verify() to check the token against the secret const verified = speakeasy.totp.verify({
     secret: base32secret,
     encoding: 'base32',
     token: userToken
   });

   if (verified == true) {
-    //Token matches
+    // Token matches
   }
   ```

-  Additional token are available, such as time-based tokens.
+  Additional tokens are available, such as time-based tokens.
 Other encodings
   are available, including - `ASCII` or `hex`.
 The complete documentation and
   package information can be found [here][1].